 Other Bird Hunting New Hampshire Species

-Although there are seasons for northern bobwhite quail, chukar, and Hungarian partridge, there are no naturally occurring populations.
-You can often find them next to private preserves as a result of pen-raised releases for private bird hunting in New Hampshire operations.
+Although there are seasons for northern bobwhite quail, chukar, and Hungarian partridge, there are no naturally-occurring populations.
+You can often find them next to private preserves as a result of pen-raised releases for private bird hunting operations.
 The bag limits are governed by the same laws as ruffed grouse hunting.
 There is a daily limit of 4 birds, running from October 1 to December 31.